 Voices from Defenders’ Days:

 Close-up with Njomza Haxhibeqiri, Programme Manager at Humanitarian Law Center Kosovo

 What does your organisation do?

-The Humanitarian Law Center Kosovo (HLCK) is a non-governmental organisation which, among other things, documents crimes conducted during the war in Kosovo (1998–1999) – a war with more than 13 000 victims from both the Albanian, Serbian and other communities living in the country.
-Its most well-known project is the “Kosovo Memory Book”, which is a comprehensive database with information of persons who were killed or went missing during and immediately after the war.
-The database includes various documents and facts, eye-witness testimonies, as well as testimonies by family members of the victims.
+The Humanitarian Law Center Kosovo (HLCK) is a non-governmental organisation that, among other things, documents crimes conducted during the war in Kosovo (1998–1999) – a war with more than 13 000 victims from both the Albanian, Serbian and other communities living in the country.
+Its most well-known project is the “Kosovo Memory Book”, which is a comprehensive database with information about persons who were killed or went missing during and immediately after the war.
+The database includes various documents and facts, eyewitness testimonies, as well as testimonies by family members of the victims.

-In addition, HLCK monitors the war crime trials within the domestic courts in Kosovo, and educates the youth about human rights violations and how transitional justice can be used to secure ways to avoid to repeat the violent past.
+In addition, HLCK monitors the war crime trials within the domestic courts in Kosovo, and educates the youth about human rights violations and how transitional justice can be used to secure ways to avoid repeating the violent past.

 What are the main challenges you face with your work?

 One of the challenges we face in general in Kosovo after the war is the prejudices different groups have against each other.
 They are exposed to completely different narratives and stories, which keep feeding hostile feelings against each other.
 This becomes worse due to the fact that many community members live completely isolated from each other.
 On the other hand, I believe we could look at this issue as a space for intervention rather than just a challenge.
 For example, we can see that young people often break the walls of prejudices by engaging with each other in educational activities, among other things.